 The trope would repeat itself in a similar way when nostalgia for The Seventies became all the rage in The Nineties, even if this time it was little more than an excuse to get closer to the 50's (except for the ocassional Disco Dan).

-The New Tens have featured a somewhat more sincere nostalgia for this decade, and the creeping 90's nostalgia will likely bring the trope to a full circle.
+The New Tens have featured a somewhat more sincere nostalgia for this decade, and with 90's nostalgia becoming Serious Business will likely bring the trope to a full circle.

-Germans Love David Hasselhoff: The short period of stability, economic growth and liberalism from the end of The Sixties onward in the Communist Bloc allowed a bit of openness to Western media, which made a lot of East Europeans to adopt the fashions of the age (Russian Humour also stabbed with the sharp point or irony the fashion of flaring bellbottom trousers and '70s Hair), but they clung to them even 30 years too late, inasmuch as a guy from the early 2000s may think outfits with knitted sweaters, jeans and moustaches, homes with bizarre pattern furniture, bars with pinball machines and nightclubs with disco balls are perfectly acceptable.
-Only by 2003-2004 the middle aged generation gradually abandoned them.
+Germans Love David Hasselhoff: The short period of stability, economic growth and liberalism from the end of The Sixties onward in the Communist Bloc allowed a bit of openness to Western media, which made a lot of East Europeans to adopt the fashions of the age (Russian Humour also stabbed with the sharp point or irony the fashion of flaring bellbottom trousers and '70s Hair), but they clung to them even 30 years too late, inasmuch as an average Russian from the early 2000s may think outfits with knitted sweaters and ties, jeans with fringes, checkered coats with elbow patches and handlebar moustaches, homes with bizarre pattern furniture, bars with pinball machines and nightclubs with disco balls are perfectly acceptable.
+Only by the mid-2000's the middle aged generation gradually abandoned them.